dividedmind/statistics-done-wrong/data-analysis.rst

 :index:`binomial distribution`, the probability distribution of obtaining a certain number of successes after a number of trials where there is a fixed probability of success.
 After some arithmetic, I determine that :math:`p = 0.073`.
-Because :math:`p > 0.05` it is possible, but unlikely, that you guessed your way to success.\ :cite:p:`Wagenmakers:2007bg`
+Because :math:`p > 0.05` I conclude it is possible, but unlikely, that you guessed your way to success.\ :cite:p:`Wagenmakers:2007bg`

 .. index:: negative binomial distribution

 But perhaps it was not my original plan to ask you only twelve questions.
 I might have had a book of thousands of questions and simply asked questions until you got three wrong.
-Now the number of questions is not fixed, and I must compute the probability of various ways of getting three questions wrong after ten or fifteen or forty-seven questions.
+Now I can't use the binomial distribution, because the *p* value includes the probability of results equal to *or more extreme* than what I obtained.
+So I must also compute the probability of various ways of getting three questions wrong after fifteen or twenty or forty-seven questions.
 Also, I can only consider cases where you got the last question wrong and reached three total wrong answers.
 Now I can't use the binomial distribution to calculate my result, and instead I use the *negative* binomial distribution (which is not simply the negative of the binomial distribution, but a different distribution entirely).
 I find that :math:`p = 0.033`, and since :math:`p < 0.05` I reject the hypothesis that you randomly guessed.

 This is immensely dissatisfying, since it implies that two experiments can collect exactly identical data which nevertheless represents different amounts